veritise/veritise-node/README.md

 veritise-node link
 ```

-In case the node can't find any node to transmit transactio, you may set an external URL:
+In case the node can't find any node to transmit transaction, you may set an external URL:

 ```